marianataqi/marianataqi/README.md

 - Currently working with **Python, SQL, Power BI, and Machine Learning**.
 - Actively learning **Microsoft Fabric and Azure** to expand into cloud-based analytics.
 - Open to collaborations on projects involving **personalized data, social impact, or smart automation**.
-- Interested in **Big Data & NLP**, looking to grow my skills in these areas.
+- Interested in **Big Data &  Dashboarding**, looking to grow my skills in these areas.

 ### 📬 Connect with Me
 - LinkedIn:  www.linkedin.com/in/marianataqi